sambitghsh/VLM-Token-Process/README.md

-# VLM-Token-Process

-**Research code for the paper: "Do Vision Language Models Need to Process Image Tokens?"**
+# Do Vision Language Models Need to Process Image Tokens?

 VLMs over-process images: visual tokens stabilize early, are depth-redundant, but still critical for multi-step reasoning tasks